dy/templize/plan.md

 * [ ] observables as props, not direct args {{prop.done}}

 * [x] weakrefify subscriptions

 * [ ] disposing element should unsubscribe reactives as well

-* [x] add '' strings
-  + it's easier to type
-  + they don't conflict with HTML attrib strings

 * [ ] :for, :if need to be added to processor
   + useful not only in define-element, but generally, eg. spect